adeirman46/Secure-Controlled-Vehicle/Xoodyak_Encryption/README.md

-This folder created to use AEAD Xoodyak Cryptography to encrypt plaintext
+This folder created to use Xoodyak-AEAD Cryptography to encrypt plaintext

 ### How to run
 1. `g++ bitstring.cpp Cyclist.cpp encrypt.cpp transformations.cpp Xoodoo.cpp Xoodyak.cpp -o output` <br>